Sorry, you need to enable JavaScript to visit this website.

 • Strengthened measures for people with eating disorders and self-harm: A total of DKK 40.2 million has been allocated to a pool of funding for the 2022-2024 period.

-• Measure targeting digital violations: Two organisations, Save the Child (Red Barnet) and the Danish Women’s Society (Dansk Kvindesamfund), have been granted funding for supporting victims of digital violation.
+• Measure targeting digital violations: Two organisations, Save the Child (Red Barnet) and the Danish Women’s Society (Dansk Kvindesamfund), have been granted funding for supporting victims of digital violations.
 A total of DKK 3.6 million has been allocated.

 Funding